 Rank 1: Literacy

 The scholar may read and write.
 This offers a host of advantages, including being able to correspond with others using letters and post.
 While it does allow the scholar to read the literal text of anything they find, it doesn’t always imply the ability to make use of that information directly.

 The scholar may also take physical notes on their ideas and observations, and gains the Research Action.
 They may submit a Research Action using their own notes to review and think over what they have learned and ask a single question.
 If they took detailed notes that might be relevant to their question, Staff will grant them a clue about how to think about their problem or what to look for next.

 The scholar is well-versed in academic books and understands the basic unifying concepts of academic study and research, allowing them to quickly and easily take in new information.
 They are able to delve into books and quickly find and make use of relevant information from them.

 The scholar may roleplay carefully referencing a Book item that they have with them in order to make use of whatever Study or Technique the book contains as if they knew it themselves for one specific upcoming use this Scene.
 This use does not include using the book’s subject matter as a prerequisite to learn something else.

 It is possible to use multiple books in this way at once, so long as the requisite referencing is performed.

-Rank 3: Author
+Rank 3: Academic Rigor

 The scholar has moved beyond superficial understanding and can now permanently commit the books they read to their body of understanding.
-By forming a Research Action with a given book, the scholar may spend Experience Points and permanently learn the contained Study, and no longer needs to reference that book to use their knowledge.
+By performing a Research Action with a given book, the scholar may spend Experience Points and permanently learn the contained Study, and no longer needs to reference that book to use their knowledge.

 Additionally, whenever the scholar would use a Social Skill to call Obey about a subject that is relevant to a Study that they have access to, they may add Power to the call.